There was in fact no correlation between exiting phase gates on time and project success … the data suggested the

 The Problem with Phase-Gate Milestones

 Developing today’s large systems requires substantial resources—investments that can total millions and even hundreds of millions of dollars.
-Developers and customers have a mutual fiduciary responsibility to ensure that investments in new Solutions will deliver the necessary economic benefits.
+Developers and customers have a mutual fiduciary responsibility to ensure that new solutions investments deliver the necessary economic benefits.
 Otherwise, what is the reason to proceed?

-Clearly, stakeholders must collaborate in ways that help ensure the potential to realize the prospective economic benefit throughout the development process, versus engaging in wishful thinking until the end.
+Stakeholders must collaborate in ways that help ensure the potential to realize the prospective economic benefit throughout the development process versus engaging in wishful thinking until the end.
 The industry has generally applied a sequential phase-gated (waterfall) development process to address this challenge, measuring and controlling progress through a series of specific milestones.

 These phase-gate milestones are not arbitrary.
 They follow a seemingly logical and sequential process: discovery, requirements, design, development, test, and delivery.
 Of course, it hasn’t always worked out all that well, as Figure 1 shows.

-The cause of the problem is the failure to recognize the four critical errors about the assumption that phase gates reveal real progress and thus mitigate risk:
+The cause of the problem is the failure to recognize the four critical errors in the assumption that phase gates reveal real progress and thus mitigate risk:

 - Centralizing requirements and design decisions in siloed functions that do not actually build the system.

-- Forcing too-early design decisions and false-positive feasibility.
+- Forcing too-early design decisions and, thereby, false-positive feasibility.

-- An early choice is made for the best-known option at that time.
+- An early choice is made for the best-guess option at that time.

 - Development proceeds under the assumption that everything is on track.

-- Later it’s discovered that the chosen path is not feasible.
-(Principle #3)
+- Only later, it’s discovered that the chosen path is not feasible.
+(Principle #3 – Assume variability and preserve options)

-- Assuming a point solution exists and can be built correctly the first time.
-This ignores the variability inherent in the process and provides no legitimate outlet for it.
+- Assuming a point solution exists and the system can be built correctly the first time.
+This assumption ignores the variability inherent in the process and provides no legitimate outlet for it.
 Variability will find a way to express itself.

-- Making up-front decisions creates large batches of requirements, code, and tests, and long queues.
-This leads to large-batch handoffs and delayed feedback.
-(Principle #6)
+- Making up-front decisions creates large batches of requirements, code, tests, and long queues.
+These long queues lead to large-batch handoffs and delayed feedback.
+(Principle #6 – Make value flow without interruptions)

 Base Milestones on Objective Evidence

 Clearly, the phase-gated model does not mitigate risk as intended.
 A different approach is needed.
-Principle #4 – Build incrementally with fast, integrated learning cycles provides elements of the solution to this dilemma.
+This principle — build incrementally with fast, integrated learning cycles — provides a strategy to address this dilemma.